Livesignage

 2. Can it coordinate actions across different device types, not just screens?

-3. How much operational work does it actually remove, versus just shift onto the content team?
+3. How much operational work does it actually remove, rather than merely shifting it onto the content team?

-Livesignage, a 3x Digital Signage Awards Winner (2024, 2025, 2026), is built around this second model.
+Livesignage, a three-time Digital Signage Awards winner (2024, 2025, and 2026), is built around this second model.
 If you want to see how automation, AV orchestration, and no-code experience design work in a real deployment, you can book a demo with a Livesignage specialist.

 try livesignage